 Finally, to rectify the lack of adequate field representation in policy development, a Management Client Board (MCB) was established to ensure that both DMSPC and DOS are responsive to the requirements and concerns of the entities they are supporting.
-Co-chaired by the undersecretaries-general of both departments, the MCB includes rotating representatives from all the different types of entities within the Secretariat, including different types of peace operations (e.g., both small and large, operating in both stable and dynamic environments, etc.), to ensure that policy development takes into account the requirements of the entire Secretariat.

-Following consultations with member states, the secretarygeneral determined that support for reform could only be guaranteed if done with existing resources.
+Co-chaired by the undersecretaries-general of both departments, the MCB includes rotating representatives from all the different types of entities within the Secretariat, including different types of peace operations (e.g., both small and large, operating in both stable and dynamic environments, etc.), to ensure that policy development takes into account the requirements of the entire Secretariat.17 be guaranteed if done with existing resources.
 Therefore, he clearly and consistently messaged to member states that the restructuring would be "post-neutral" (i.e., that no new staff would be required).
 Considering the scope of the restructuring, however, there has arguably been insufficient staff capacity in the Secretariat to implement the management reform.
-Many of the initiatives are handled by headquarters staff on top of their other day-to-day responsibilities, and it was widely felt that such a reform cannot be handled exclusively by "part-time" staff.
+Many of the initiatives are handled by headquarters staff on top of their other day-to-day responsibilities, and it was widely felt that such a reform cannot be handled exclusively by "part-time" staff.18